analytiq-hub/sigagent.github.io/biotech/cell_simulations.md

 * Virtual Cell - modeling and simulating biological systems at the cellular level.
 Visual interface for constructing and simulating computational models of cellular processes, such as signal transduction, gene regulation, and cell signaling
 * COPASI (Complex Pathway Simulator) - simulation and analysis of biochemical networks.
 GUI for building and simulating models of cellular processes and offers various analysis features, including parameter estimation, sensitivity analysis, and optimization.
 * NetLogo - agent-based modeling platform that allows for simulating and studying complex systems, including cellular processes.
 Simple programming language and a user-friendly interface
+* Amber, free to academis.
+Charges $25,000 for pharma companies.
+* Alphafold - can predict structure of protein from sequence from aminoacic sequence.
+There are 20 aminoacids.
+Determines shape of molecule.
+But, can be amended for
+* CellOS in matlab
+* Symbiology is add on to Matlab.
+* CellML (like XML) and SBML (Systems Biology Markup Language)

 #### Other
 * [Artificial Intelligence](/artificial_intelligence.md)